fpc/FPCSource/packages/fcl-md/demo/README.md

 They are:

 * demomd - simple markdown parser and html renderer.
-* md2html - slightly more complete markdown-to-html converter/
+* md2html - slightly more complete markdown-to-html converter.
-* md2fpdoc - simple version of a markdown - to fpdoc converter.
+* md2fpdoc - simple version of a markdown to fpdoc converter.
+* md2latex - simple version of a markdown to LaTeX converter.

 ## conversion to fpdoc